datacoves/dbt-coves/README.rst

 --vars

-Supply variables to the project.
-This argument overrides variables defined in your dbt_project.yml file.
+Supply variables to your dbt_project.yml file.
 This argument should be a YAML string, eg. ‘{my_variable: my_value}’

 Default: “{}”